Chris Buck (photographer): Photographs and work

 Buck's move to New York in 1990 focused on magazine portrait work, and began a slow progression in the prominence of his celebrity sitters and the stature of his clients.
-His photography is currently most associated with GQ, Esquire, ESPN, and The Guardian Weekend Magazine.
+His photography is currently most associated with GQ, Esquire, The Guardian Saturday, and The New York Times Magazine.

-Since the late 1990s Buck has photographed a number of commercial campaigns, for Diesel, Xerox, Microsoft, Mazda, Old Spice, Citibank, and IBM.
+Since the late 1990s Buck has photographed a number of commercial campaigns, for Coca-Cola, Google, Microsoft, Kia, Mazda, Old Spice, and TD Bank.

-His most recognized portraits include those of Steve Martin, Andy Samberg, Chris Farley, Chloe Sevigny, and Nick Offerman.
-Buck has also photographed many American politicians, including Presidents Barack Obama, George H. W. Bush, George W. Bush and Donald Trump.
-Buck has also directed several videos for clients such as GQ, Wired, SAP SE, Oscar Mayer, and Viagra.
+His most recognized portraits include those of Steve Martin, Chris Farley, Margaret Atwood, Willie Nelson, Eminem, and Jay-Z. Buck has also photographed many American politicians, including Presidents Barack Obama, George H. W. Bush, George W. Bush and Donald Trump.
+Buck has directed several videos for clients, such as GQ, Wired, SAP SE, Oscar Mayer, and Viagra.

 In the spring and summer of 2015 Buck chronicled the adventures and eventual demise of a 3D figurine of himself.
 The series, called Likeness, included 141 photos and videos released daily on his Instagram account.
 56 of the images were included in a limited edition artist book of the series.

 Notable and newsworthy

 In the spring of 2010, photos he took for a Diesel ad campaign that encouraged consumers to "Be Stupid" led to some public outcry and heated editorials.
 Some ads were banned in the UK.
 The campaign won the Grand Prix for outdoor at the Cannes Lions International Festival of Creativity.

 In August 2011 Buck became the center of a controversy when his Newsweek cover photo of presidential candidate Michele Bachmann caused a media stir.
 The photo even spawned a hate page titled "Meet Chris Buck, the a-hole who took the Michele Bachmann Newsweek photo."
 The image prompted a comment from Sarah Palin and spawned several internet memes.

-After Donald Trump's presidential win a 2006 portrait resurfaced with articles in Vice, The Guardian, and Time, having Buck refer to Trump as "damaged" in one and "a broken man" in another, although he added, "It may well be more a reflection of my state of mind, not his."

 The May 2017 O, The Oprah Magazine focused on race in America, featuring Chris Buck's pictures depicting a flip of societal roles.
-The response was mostly positive with a minority accusing Buck and the publication of reverse racism.
 The viral photos led to interviews with Buck in the Huffington Post, CNN, and Mic.com.